This page deals with preparing the GTO for a base coat / clear coat paint job.

 With the dust such as it was, I thought I would wet-sand the whole car and then do a couple more coats of clear the next day.
 I thought I'd also clean the garage one more time too.

 This is where mother nature intervened and knocked over my passenger fender into the driveway.
-There was a freak wind-storm that whipped through in a five minute time frame, when I happened to be in the house cleaning out the air regulator.
+I had placed it on the ladder outside (as seen above).
+There was a freak 5 minute wind-storm that whipped through when I happened to be in the house cleaning out the air regulator.
 I didn't notice the wind while I was inside.
 The fender got dented and scratched up.
 It required some hammer and dolly work, and luckily only some glaze work.

 Another small disaster occurred when I re-sprayed the clear and I got a cloud of mosquitos into my hood and trunk.
 I don't know how they got into my seemingly perfectly sealed "booth", but they did and the damage was done.
 I had to re-base those parts too.